theRealAph/ScopeLocals/README.md

 In this example, the `snapshot()` operation captures the state of bound scope locals so that they can be retrieved by any code in the dynamic scope of the `submit()` method, whichever thread it's run on.
-These bound values are available for use even if the parent (the one that invoked `submitWithCurrentSnapshot()`) has terminated.
+These bound values are available for use even if the parent thread (the one that invoked `submitWithCurrentSnapshot()`) has terminated.

 ### Optimization